Collecting Data

 - Automate data collection pipelines to reduce human error and improve efficiency.

-📊 Example: Collecting Traffic Data
+Example: Collecting Retail Sales Data